SAP/openui5-docs/docs/An_Empty_Page_Comes_Up_55db2bc.md

 #### Console shows `Uncaught Error: failed to load 'sap/m/xxxxx.js'`

 During the development on Microsoft Windows, your app works fine, but a soon as you deploy it on a Linux system, only an empty page comes up.

+This could happen if you wrote the tag of the control with lowercase letters, because Linux systems use case-sensitive file names.

 |Correct Example